Gybing With Nick Craig

 Sail Trim

 Steer through sail trim in conjunction with heel.
 If you sheet in your main harder than your jib, you move the centre of effort back in the boat.
 Your pivot point (centre of your foils) does not change as you do this, so with the centre of effort moving behind your pivot point, your boat will naturally luff itself.
 If you sheet in your jib harder than your main, the reverse happens.
+In a single-hander, sheeting in the main also causes the boat to luff and easing it to bear off.
+But sail trim is more effective at steering with two or more sails working in unison.

 LIGHT WINDS

 In light winds your boat does not have much momentum.
 You should move pretty sharply to windward to initiate the turn, to avoid having to use the rudder to do this.
-In general you should roll as much as possible, so be just on the edge of shipping water or the boom hitting the water.
+You should roll as much as possible, so be just on the edge of shipping water or the boom hitting the water.
+As you bring the boat upright out of the gybe be careful not to knock the wind out of the sails if the wind is very light.
+If that does happen, gently ease your sails back out to avoid them backwinding and decelerating you.
+Again be mindful of Rule 42.

 MODERATE WINDS